neoremind/kraps-rpc/README.md

 "net.neoremind" % "kraps-rpc_2.11" % "1.0.0"
 ```

-More depencencies please go to *Dependency tree* section.
+To learn more dependencies, please go to *Dependency tree* section.

 ## 1 How to run